TerminusEst13/cyberrunner/README.md

 ## POSSIBLE PROBLEMS
  * Respawning.
 If this is to be done in the deathmatch mode, respawning puts them at a completely random place--or at the beginning.
 Is it possible to move a respawn point further up, upon passing a checkpoint?
  * Maps.
 Neither of us are especially good mappers, and this will rely very heavily on mapping--we'll need to plan out the types of obstacles, interesting things that can be done, and multiple routes for people to go on.

+## MAPPER INFO

+If you want to have checkpoints in your map, use script 105.
+It is (or will be) defined like this:

+  script 105 (int mode, int index, int nextToBe)

+The mode argument works like this:
+ - If mode is 0, teleport the player to the coordinates of their checkpoint.
+ - If mode is 1, set their checkpoint.
+This will not happen instantly, but rather, it'll happen when they hit the ground.
+When they hit the ground, their position, angle, and pitch will be saved, along with the index of the next checkpoint they can trigger.
+If the index of the checkpoint is not higher than the index of the last checkpoint they used, and isn't the next checkpoint set, do nothing.
+In pseudocode:

+    if index <= lastIndex and index != nextIndex: terminate
+    else:
+        lastIndex = index
+        nextIndex = nextToBe
+        while not onGround: delay(1)
+        saveCoordinates()

+For most intents and purposes, you can keep nextToBe set to 0.
+Starting your checkpoints at index 1 is suggested, and if you have a track that loops, set the "lap line" to checkpoint 0.
+If you do a lapping map, you must use checkpoints, even if you don't then teleport the player to those checkpoints.